Frequently Asked Questions

 What's the delegation system?

-You can grant specific permissions to other addresses:
+You can grant granular permissions to other addresses for automated position management:

-• Deposit permission: Let others add collateral for you
+• canAnyoneDeposit: Let any address add collateral for you

 Can I use my borrowed GREEN to earn yield?